ekye0512/Formula1-STA-160/README.md

 - XGBoost improved with tuning, but Random Forest remained the most accurate
 - Data cleaning was the most important (and hardest) step

----

-## Reflections
-This wasn’t just a class project.
-It was a chance to connect my passion for F1 with everything I’ve been learning in class.
-It reminded me how messy real data can be—and how rewarding it is when you get it right.

----

-## Tools Used
-- Python (pandas, scikit-learn, xgboost, matplotlib, seaborn)
-- Jupyter Notebook
-- Kaggle Formula 1 Datathon dataset

----